UPcload/FitAnalytics-WebWidget-iOS/README.md

 - (void)webWidgetDidOpen:(FITAWebWidget *)widget productId:(NSString *)productId;
 ```

-This method will be called when widget has successfully opened after the `open` method call.
+This method will be called when the widget has successfully opened after the `open` method call.

 ## Configurable widget options

-`sizes` ..  an array of available sizes for the current product
+`sizes` ..  an array of in-stock sizes for the current product

-`manufacturedSizes` .. a dictionary of all manfactured sizes for the current product, including their availability status
+`manufacturedSizes` .. a dictionary of all manfactured sizes for the current product, including their in/out-of-stock status

 `userId` .. the shop's user id, in case the user is logged in

-`shopCountry` .. the country of the shop
+`shopCountry` .. the ISO code of the shop's country (e.g. US, DE, FR, GB, etc.)

-`language` .. the language mutation of the shop
+`language` .. the language mutation of the shop (e.g. en, de, fr, es, it, etc.)

 For the complete list of available widget options and their description, please see http://developers.fitanalytics.com/documentation#list-callbacks-parameters